Does Oat Milk Spike Blood Sugar?

 What about zero-sugar oat milk?

-While some oat milk varieties are marketed as sugar-free, they contain the same level of total carbohydrates as regular oat milk .
+While some oat milk varieties are marketed as sugar-free, they usually contain the same level of total carbohydrates as regular oat milk .

 Consequently, once these carbohydrates are broken down by the body, they still impact blood sugar levels in a similar way to regular oat milk.